gugray/hanzi_lookup/README.md

 - You can use `web_demo` directly if you publish it with a lightweight HTTP server, or even if you just open `index.html` directly from the file system.

 - The demo project loads the WebAssembly module within a tiny Web Worker, contained in `worker.js`.
 This adds a little extra complexity to the demo because of the event-based communication between the Javascript in `index.html` and the Web Worker.
-But it's this setup that creates a really smooth user experience by offlading the costly character lookup from the browser's UI thread.
+But it's this setup that creates a really smooth user experience by offloading the costly character lookup from the browser's UI thread.

 - The demo project includes `drawingBoard.js`, which is a simple component for drawing characters on the screen.
 It is not needed for `hanzi_lookup` itself to work, and if you do choose to use it, you also need to include jQuery in your page.
-The compiled library itself has no external dependencies.
+The compiled library has no external dependencies.

 - The WebAssembly module exposes one function, called lookup, accessible by calling `wasm_bindgen.lookup(strokes, limit)`, as seen in `worker.js`.
 The first parameter is an array of strokes.
 Every stroke, in turn, consists of an array of points.
 Every point is a two-dimensional array representing its X and Y coordinates.
 The second parameter is the maximum number of matching characters returned; 8 is a reasonable number here.